 Colosseum and Roman forum

 The Colosseum is usually what steals the show.
-Its name comes from a colossal statue that used to be beside it but you’d be forgiven for thinking it was the the theatre to be colossal because it is indeed huge.
+Its name comes from a colossal statue that used to be beside it but you’d be forgiven for thinking it was the the theater to be colossal because it is indeed huge.

 Its rows of arches, its battered walls, the location beside the arch and the start of the via sacra are magical, even if nowadays drowned in visitors and ‘gladiators’…